-The Planning department ran public notices outlining the General Manager's funding recommendations and later the Board of Directors Proposed Annual Action Plan.
-The Board of Directors also ran public notices for their June and July meetings that included a public hearing on the Proposed Annual Action Plan.
-The Community Development Program Manager shared a presentation with members of the Board and the public at the Board's June meeting to describe CDBG funding, the types of projects that are eligible and outline the General Manager's funding recommendations.
-The July Board meeting was held as a hybrid meeting, thereby accommodating residents who wanted to attend in-person as well as those who preferred to participate online.
-The Town made concert ed efforts to overcome the numerous challenges to the public participation process brought about by the pandemic.
-The goal was to remain flexible and provide numerous opportunities and avenues for the public to participate and we succeeded in doing that.
-Board of Directors meetings were well attended via Zoom but no participants had comments on the Annual Action Plan.
+The Planning department ran public notices outlining the General Manager's funding recommendations and, later, the Board of Directors' Proposed Annual Action Plan.
+The Board of Directors also ran public notices for their June and July meetings that included public hearings on both versions of the Plan.
+At the June meeting, Board members and the public were presented with the General Manager's funding recommendations and offered the opportunity to ask questions and provide comments.
+The June and July Board meetings were held as hybrid meetings, thereby accommodating residents who wanted to attend in-person as well as those who preferred to participate online.
+The Town continues efforts to overcome the numerous challenges to the public participation process brought about by the pandemic.
+The goal is to remain flexible and provide numerous opportunities and avenues for the public to participate and we succeeded in doing that.
+There were no comments on the Annual Action Plan received from the public at either of the two meetings.